zopefoundation/z3c.breadcrumb/src/z3c/breadcrumb/README.txt

 ------------

 There is also a IBreadcrumbs adapter which knows how to collect breadcrumb informations for each item he traverses.
-We need to setup a little bit
+We need to setup a little bit of
-infrastucture:
+infrastructure:

   >>> root = rootFolder
   >>> root['office'] = office